klara-zaskalanova/english-for-designers/02-first-impression/index.md

 _Hello, I’m Klára,_

 _junior digital (UX/UI) and graphic designer, striving to make the world a less complicated place.
-Currently commuting between Slovakia and Prague, I'm open to work remotely as well._
+Currently commuting between Banská Bystrica(SK) and Prague(CZ), open to remote work and hitting the mountain trails._

 ## Featured Projects